-This field shall specify the location of the ICB which contains an indirect entry specifying the ICB that this descriptor is recorded in.
+If the strategy type is not 4, this field shall specify the location of the ICB which contains an indirect entry specifying the ICB that this descriptor is recorded in.
+If the strategy type is 4, this field shall indicate the previously recorded ICB identifying this file.
 If this field contains 0, no such ICB is specified.